matwilso/boxLCD/README.md

 But in the future, we plan to expand this scope and design tasks that leverage our learned models.

 ### Future Features
-- goal-based envs that leverage our models
-  - maybe something like [block dude](https://www.calculatorti.com/ti-games/ti-83-plus-ti-84-plus/mirageos/block-dude/) but fully physics based
-- more robots and varied objects
 - support for scrolling (environments which do not fit on the screen all at once)
 - static environment features like ramps and walls
+- more challening robots and varied objects, which likely require higher resolution and maybe color to fully distinguish.
 - maybe multiple image channels to represent these different layers
+- maybe something like [block dude](https://www.calculatorti.com/ti-games/ti-83-plus-ti-84-plus/mirageos/block-dude/) but fully physics based
 - envs that challenge the ability to interface with information about a scene, like descriptions of properties of multiple objects and inferring which properties describe which object
 - more formal benchmarks and bits/dim baselines
 - adding modality of sound. possibly through some pseudo-sound signal. like some simple and short waveform if the robot's limb hits the ground. for a bouncing ball, it would be a different waveform with amplitude proportional to distance from robot.
+- perhaps stochastic delays in observations and stuff like that
+- safety constraints to respect, to emulate constraints of real world (like can't be too hard on the robot or it will break)
+- more evaluations of learned simulators, like how can we leverage them (for building curriculum, specifying goals, etc.)
+- lifelong learning tasks that tests the ability to remember from episode experience how to do a task many steps later. not terminating the environment basically ever.
+- tests for temporal abstraction. if we crank up the FPS and have tasks that require longer horizon thinking, this makes it harder for single step RL to work, so it would help select for methods that do better at temporal abstraction.
+-

 ![](./assets/roadmap_pic.png)